scloud19/SECipedia/Ethical Hacking/Web_App_Security/mapping/web_app_sec_enumerating.md

           Monitor all responses received to ID anything that might indicate that the added param has an effect on the apps processing.

+  Uncommon Params
+    Some parameters may not come in the simple name=value format.
+If this is the case, you need to change your tools to account for this fact

+      Exs:

+        /dir/file;foo=bar&foo2=bar2

+        /dir/file?foo=bar$foo2=bar2

+        /dir/file/foo%3dbar%26foo2%3dbar2

+        /dir/foo.bar/file

+        /dir/foo=bar/file

+        /dir/file?param=foo:bar

+        /dir/file?data=%3cfoo%3ebar%3c%2ffoo%3e%3cfoo2%3ebar2%3c%2ffoo2%3e